charleymroberts/events-manager/README.md

  -  Create the initial database using the command 'heroku run python3 manage.py migrate'

+The Heroku-specific deployment steps can also be viewed in [this commit](https://github.com/charleymroberts/events-manager/commit/79cf0a8778a4bb3984f76e48d1dffde2b7562098).

+### Other users

+Another user could fork the GitHub repository into their own namespace and edit it to customise the app to their requirements.

+In particular, another user may wish to:

+- Edit the CSS file to add their own colour scheme

+- Add their own logos/banners etc. to the Static folder to add their own branding to the user interface

+If wishing to deploy their version to Heroku, another user would need their own Heroku and Cloudinary accounts and their own PostgreSQL database (on ElephantSQL or similar).

 ## Credits

 ### Code taken from other sources used in this project